 Renewals of the FDRs are the sole responsibility of the clearing members.
 In case of renewal of FDRs, the clearing members are required to furnish the renewal documents strictly in the formats.

-Members are permitted to pledge open ended mutual fund units available in demat form deposited with approved custodian as collateral towards Liquid assets.
-A deed of pledge is required to be executed with the custodian in specified formats.
+Members are permitted to pledge Liquid (Group I) Equity Shares in demat form as collateral towards liquid assets under the Margin Pledge -Re Pledge facility provided by NSDL and CDSL.
+A deed of pledge is required to be executed with NSE Clearing Limited in specified formats.
 The Clearing Corporation may revise the list of approved mutual fund scheme and the haircuts from time to time.
 Members who have deposited mutual funds units which have been discontinued from the list of approved scheme, shall be required to take due care to replace such units.